nautechsystems/nautilus_trader/README.md

 highest level, with the aim of supporting Python native, mission-critical, trading system backtesting and live deployment workloads.

-The platform is also universal and asset class agnostic - with any REST, WebSocket or FIX API able to be integrated via modular adapters.
+The platform is also univ2rsal and asset class agnostic - with any REST, WebSocket or FIX API able to be integrated via modular adapters.
 Thus, it can handle high-frequency trading operations for any asset classes including FX, Equities, Futures, Options, CFDs, Crypto and Betting - across multiple venues simultaneously.